FDSN/StationXML/docs/stationxml_tools.rst

 ..
 Put any comments here
    Be sure to indent at this level to keep it in comment.

-As StationXML files are ordinary ascii files, they may be editted with any text editor (e.g., vi/VIM, TextWrangler, Notepad/Wordpad, etc)
+As StationXML files are ordinary text files, they may be editted with any text editor (e.g., vi/VIM, TextWrangler, Notepad/Wordpad, etc)

 However, StationXML files can become very large and unwieldly as more